Destroyer Squadron 2: Cuban Missile Crisis to 1990s

 The squadron was restructured in July 1969 as part of a reordering within the Cruiser-Destroyer Force.
 All ships, except Robert A. Owens were transferred from DesRon 2 to other squadrons, and the new squadron's DesDiv 21 comprised guided missile frigate USS Dahlgren, USS John W. Weeks, USS Mullinnix and USS Richard P. Leary that spent the rest of the year in Norfolk for leave, upkeep, and availabilities.
 The following year, 1970, DesRon 2 participated in extensive training, first, in the Caribbean for RIMEX IV-70, and later in the Mediterranean where, as part of TF 60, it conducted Exercise National Week in the Ionian Sea.
-While in the Mediterranean, the squadron distinguished itself in responding to the Fedayeen hijacking of four airliners to Jordan that endangered American citizens in Jordan, and received the Meritorious Unit Commendation for its action on that contingency mission.
+While in the Mediterranean, the squadron distinguished itself in responding to the Fedayeen hijacking of four airliners to Jordan that endangered American citizens in Jordan, receiving the Meritorious Unit Commendation.
 After ComDesRon 2 planned with the ComPhibLant and Hellenic Destroyer Squadron staffs for the NATO Exercise Deep Express/Deep South, the squadron returned to Norfolk on 17 November.
-It passed most of 1971 training either in Norfolk or in the Caribbean, the latter engaged in Springboard operations, before embarking on another Mediterranean deployment on 1 December.
+It passed most of 1971 training either in Norfolk or in the Caribbean, the latter engaged in Springboard operations, before embarking on another Mediterranean deployment on 1 December.[Unit stations must have varied during this time.
+USS Mullinnix was deployed to WESTPAC in Apr 71 through Oct 71.
+Various sources exist, including Mullinnix Cruise Book.]

 Under the flagship, guided missile cruiser USS Harry E. Yarnell, DesRon 2 began 1972 by sailing from Valencia, Spain, to intercept, follow, and gather intelligence on Soviet warships in the Western Mediterranean as part of Bystander Operations.
 The squadron participated in National Week Operations in February, and when a special operation was cancelled, moored at Athens for Administrative and Material Inspection.
 After visiting Italy and Monte Carlo, the squadron returned to Norfolk on 29 June 1972, and commenced a standdown.

-In 1973, Richard E. Byrd resumed Springboard operations in the Puerto Rico operating areas before sailing for extended operations with the Sixth Fleet to the Mediterranean, where she remained until 1 December due to the tensions incident to the Yom Kippur War.
+In 1973, Richard E. Byrd resumed Springboard operations in the Puerto Rico operating areas before sailing for extended operations with the Sixth Fleet to the Mediterranean, where she remained until 1 December due to Yom Kippur War tensions.
 Other ships engaged in training exercises or remained at Norfolk.
 The squadron's actions through 1973 were of a similar variety, including Atlantic Fleet Readiness exercises in the Puerto Rico operating area as well as a deployment to the Mediterranean in November for duty with the Sixth Fleet.
 In November, ComDesRon 2 participated in Operation Quick Draw with Italian Navy units, and the next month, took part in National Week XVI, before spending the holidays in Barcelona, Spain and returning to Norfolk on 15 May 1975.
 The squadron passed the summer of 1975 in Norfolk, before it conducted SXTEX 2–76 and COMPTUEX 2–76 exercises in September in Norfolk and off the Virginia capes, and following a successful MISSILEX operation, remained in Norfolk until the end of the year.